HathorNetwork/hathor-wallet-mobile/QA.md

     1. Load the last release of the app and start a wallet.
 You can confirm the version on Settings -> About.
     1. Update the code to run the latest version, without resetting the wallet.
     1. You should be shown the PIN screen.
 Unlock the wallet and confirm load succeeded.
+    1. Check if the Wallet Service is active for this device.
+This will be important to understand the context in which the following tests in this guide will be executed
     1. Reset the wallet.

 1. **Simple Initialization**